Professional Baker’s Reference

-The primary concern regarding the use of bromates in baking is its demonstrated link to cancer in laboratory animals.
+The primary concern regarding the use of bromate in baking is its demonstrated link to cancer in laboratory animals.
 It was first found to induce tumors in rats in 1982.
-However, since 1991, instead of banning bromate outright the FDA, with somewhat limited success, has merely encouraged bakers to voluntarily stop using it.
+However, instead of banning bromate outright, the FDA has since 1991 merely encouraged bakers to voluntarily stop using it, with somewhat limited success.

-Bromates have been banned in numerous countries, including the United Kingdom in 1990 and Canada in 1994.
+Bromate has been banned in numerous countries, including the United Kingdom in 1990 and Canada in 1994.
 In addition, in 1991, California declared bromate a carcinogen under the state's Proposition 65.
-As such, baked goods sold in California would have to bear a store level cancer warning if they contained more than a certain level of bromate.
+As such, baked goods sold in California have to bear a store-level cancer warning if they contain more than a certain level of bromate.
 As a result, most California bakers have switched to bromate-free processes.

 The only changes that most bakers find they need to make are slightly longer mixing times.
-Bromate, being an oxidizer, rapidly strengthens the dough in the mixer bowl thus reducing mixing times.
-Thus, doughs made from unbromated flours will require slightly more mixing to achieve the same strength.
+Bromate, as an oxidizer, rapidly strengthens the dough in the mixer bowl, thus reducing mixing times.
+Doughs made from unbromated flours will require slightly more mixing to achieve the same strength.
 As you do not want to increase the final temperature of your dough through this additional mixing you must lower your initial water temperature.
 Those changes should be all that is required by you to make the switch.

-Some bakers find that they don't have as much fermentation tolerance using unbromated flour. there are two fixes for this.
+Some bakers find that they don't have as much fermentation tolerance using unbromated flour.
+There are two fixes for this.
 One is to use preferments in your dough.
 This increases the acidity of your dough giving it more tolerance for longer proof times and overnight retarding.
 If this doesn't fit your production requirements then you can consider using ascorbic acid (Vitamin C).
-Ascorbic acid is a slow acting oxidizer so you won't get much benefit in the mixer but your dough will have more tolerance to overnight retarding.
+Ascorbic acid is a slow acting oxidizer so you won't get much benefit in the mixer, but your dough will have more tolerance for overnight retarding.

-Given all of the health risks involved with the use of bromates in bread production we have always felt that baking is much better when you use quality ingredients, the most important being an unbromated flour.
+We have always felt that baking is much better when you use quality ingredients, and given all of the health risks involved with the use of bromates in bread production, the most important of those ingredients is an unbromated flour.